 The benefits are in my opinion overwhelming.

 This paper is part of a series of papers advocating for building affordable walkable communities around rapid transit.
-Other papers in this series include Japanese urbanism and its application to the Anglo-World and Can a Eco-City Solve Wellington’s Housing Crisis and Rebuilding Suburbia -Hyperlocalism Can Help.
+Other papers in this series (including those written subsequently) are;

-I gave shorter versions of the above paper as an oral submission to the Greater Christchurch Partnership and to public meeting organised by the Canterbury Housing and Transport group (CHAT Club).
+I gave shorter versions of this Building Walkable Communities Around Rapid Transit paper as an oral submission to the Greater Christchurch Partnership and to public meeting organised by the Canterbury Housing and Transport group (CHAT Club).
 In both cases to advocate for integrating housing with rapid transit in the city’s spatial plan.